 Let’s look at each of the different types of business entities:

 Sole proprietorship: Unincorporated business with one owner or jointly owned by a married couple.
 This if the default business structure.
 If you launch a new business and are the only owner/operator of the business, you are automatically a sole proprietorship under the law.
 There’s no need to register as a sole proprietorship with the state, but you may need a local license/permit depending on your industry.

 General partnership: Unincorporated business with two or more owners.
 Partnerships share a lot of similarities with sole proprietorships.
 The main difference is that the business has two or more owners.
 In a general partnership, all partners actively manage the business and share in the profits and losses.

-Limited partnership and Limited Liability partnerships and Limited Liability Limited partnerships: Registered business composed of active, general partners and passive, limited partners.
-A Limited partnership is a registered business entity, that must filed paperwork with the State.
-There are two kinds of partners in a limited partnership: (1) those who own, operate, and assume liability for the business (general partners) and (2) those who act only as investors (limited partners).
+Limited partnership and Limited Liability Partnerships and Limited Liability Limited partnerships: Registered business composed of active, general partners and passive, limited partners.
+A Limited partnership is a registered business entity, that must file paperwork with the State.
+There are two kinds of partners in a limited partnership: (1) those who own, operate and assume liability for the business (general partners) and (2) those who act only as investors (limited partners).
 Limited partners don’t have any control over the business operations and have fewer liabilities.
 Limited partners pay fewer taxes because of their limited peripheral role in the company.

 Limited liability company or Professional limited liability company: Registered business with limited liability for all members.
 A limited liability company takes positive features from each of the other business entity types.
-LLCs offer limited liability protections, but they have few paperwork and ongoing requirements and in that sense, they are more like sole proprietorships and partnership.
+LLCs offer limited liability protection, but they have some paperwork and ongoing requirements and in that sense, they are more like sole proprietorships and partnerships.

 There’s no one best business entity choice for all businesses, but there is a best option for your small business right now.
 And as tax law changes you must reconsider the best structure.
 Contact us so that you can make the best decision for your business.
 Ready to take your business to the next level?